-Researchers discover new rules governing bacterial gene expression that overturn fundamental assumptions about basic biological pathways.
+New rules governing bacterial gene expression could overturn fundamental assumptions about basic biological pathways

 On the evolutionary tree, humans diverged from yeast roughly one billion years ago.
 By comparison, two seemingly similar species of bacteria, Escherichia coli and Bacillus subtilis, have been evolving apart for roughly twice as long.
 In other words: walking, talking bipeds are closer on the tree of life to single-celled fungus than these two bacteria are to one another.
 In fact, it’s becoming increasingly clear that what is true of one bacterial type may not be true of another — even when it comes down to life’s most basic biological pathways.